On Clarity in Performance Reporting

 Not compliance in a narrow regulatory sense, but a broader institutional pattern:

-producing outputs that satisfy formal requirements, reassure stakeholders, and withstand scrutiny – without necessarily improving understanding.
+producing outputs that satisfy formal requirements, provide assurance to stakeholders, and withstand scrutiny – without necessarily improving understanding.

-Compliance becomes a trap when it delivers short-term organisational safety at the cost of long-term understanding.
+Compliance becomes a trap when reporting is optimised for defensibility – delivering short-term safety at the cost of long-term learning.

 How the compliance trap forms